Rvanje/bachelor-thesis/README.md

-This repository is ment to track the changes and back up the files for the programed files on the Raspberry PI.
+This repository is meant to track the changes and back up the files for the programed files on the Raspberry PI.

 Following files have been created and written by me:
 - exe.py